ZWO ASI174 & ASI120 Digital Video Cameras- Hardware Settings & Differences

 Setting the slider at less than 50 is not recommended as the signal could then be saturated but not look at full brightness on the preview screen.
 A look at the histogram will reveal issues with clipping for the red at just the 60% level (see example below).

 A popular mode of operation for CCD camera chips is pixel binning.
 This is where adjacent pixels are grouped together in 2×2 arrays or 3×3 arrays before being read off the sensor.
-Binning in CCDs makes larger effective pixels and reduces read noise as the read noise is applied once to the group of pixels rather than to each of the pixels in the group separately.
-As well as reducing read noise binning reduces shot noise as the number of electrons captured per pixel is increased.
-With 2x binning, for example, 4 adjacent pixels are grouped together increasing the number of electrons by a factor of 4 and so halving the shot noise (reduced by root of 4).
+Binning in CCDs makes larger effective pixels and reduces the effective read noise as the read noise is applied once to the group of pixels, rather than to each of the pixels in the group separately.
+Thus for 2×2 binning, the read noise is the same value for the binned group and for individual pixels whilst the signal is 4x larger – increasing the overall SNR by 4x.
+Like read noise, shot noise is also random but it does increase with binning.
+Shot noise adds in quadrature so the shot noise of the binned pixel is the square root of the sum of the squares ofor the noise on each of the pixels.
+With 2x binning, for example, 4 adjacent pixels are grouped together, shot noise is 2x higher but the number of electrons in the group is larger by a factor of 4, so doubling the SNR.
 Binning also dramatically increases speed for CCD chips as the data to read off the chip is reduced by a factor of 4 (or 9 for 3x binning).

-With 2x binning used on CMOS cameras and CCD cameras alike, the effective image scale in arcsecs per (effective) camera pixel is halved and the shot noise is reduced by a factor of 2 as the number of electrons is increased by 4x, however, this same benefit in shot noise could be had post-capture in processing.
+With 2x binning used on CMOS cameras and CCD cameras alike, the effective image scale in arcsecs per (effective) camera pixel is halved and the shot noise based SNR is increased by a factor of 2, as the number of electrons is increased by 4x, whereas the shot noise only increases 2x.
+Having said this, the same benefit in effective shot noise reduction could be had by post-capture processing.

 - For the ASI174 camera the 2x binning is done in the camera, off the chip, by hardware and software.
 The max. speed without binning is given as 128fps for the full resolution of 1936X1216 and the same 128fps applies for 2×2binning where the resolution drops to 968×608.
 This compares to about 250fps for unbinned 968×608